fazt/VueChat/readme.md

 ## What is Next?
 - move all dependencies to npm with webpack
 - use a real avatar image
-- save messages on a databse
+- save messages on a database
-- multiple chat room
+- multiple chat rooms
 - private messages
 - emojis